Willyb15/Data-Science-Python/Week4/day8_class_cont/classes_cont_lecture.md

 #### Defining a Magic Method

 Defining a magic method is as easy as defining any other method in a class.
-We actually did it last time with the `__init__()` method, so all you have to do is start with a `def` and then the name of the magic function with the double underscores. **Note**: All methods with names beginning and ending with double underscores are magic methods, and this naming convention is reserved for them.
+We actually did it last time with the `__init__()` method, so all you have to do is start with a `def` and then the name of the magic method with the double underscores. **Note**: All methods with names beginning and ending with double underscores are magic methods, and this naming convention is reserved for them.

 Let's take a look at this with the `OurClass` class we created last time.
 I'm going to add a `__len__()` implementation to the code from last lecture.
 Considering that the `len()` function should return a number, it seems reasonable to have it return the number of questions asked.
 Instead of putting our code directly into IPython, this time we're going to store it in a script, `lecture.py`, and get some practice importing.
 Let's take a look.